leztien/Projects-Portfolio/CHECKLITST.md

-## I. Frame the problem and look at the big picture
+## 1. Frame the problem and look at the big picture

 1. Define the objective in business terms.
 2. How will your solution be used?